Russell-Waterhouse/blog/content/post/landmines.md

 stepping on some of the same landmines I did.
 With any luck, you'll find new landmines to step on.

-If you want the summary of this article, I can give it to you now.
-Most problems in industry aren't that hard.
-There are no silver bullets.
+If you want the morale of my story, I can give it to you now.

+Most problems in industry aren't that hard, and if they are that hard, there's a good chance we're making it that hard.

+There are no silver bullets to fix what's actually hard.
+The very best "silver bullet" we have is not making things any harder for ourselves.

 Anyone trying to sell you a silver bullet has probably downplayed the costs of their religion.

-You need a good bullshit detector.
-If you feel like there's constant pain with something you're doing, you have probably stepped on a landmine, and that's an excellent time to stop walking and figure out exactly what turn led you into the minefield.
+Because so many people are selling snake oil, you need a good bullshit detector.

+And lastly, if you feel like there's constant pain with something you're doing, you have probably stepped on a landmine, and that's an excellent time to stop walking and figure out exactly what turn led you into the minefield.

 You can stop here if you want, or you can keep going to get the details and more specific advice.